grandeurkoe/python-http-requests-and-api-projects/README.md

 Features included:
 - Add customers - Get customer's first name, last name and email as user input.
 Use the requests module to make a POST request to the [Sheety](https://sheety.co/) API by passing customer's data as API parameter.
 The Sheety API will push customer's data onto a new row in the "users" sheet (part of "flightDeals" spreadsheet).
-- Get cheapest flight deals - Use the requests module to get the price column data from "prices" sheet (part of "flightDeals" spreadsheet).
+- Get cheapest flight deals - Use the requests module to get all entries from "prices" sheet (part of "flightDeals" spreadsheet) using the Sheety API.
+Use the requests module to get all flights from each city in the "prices" sheet to every available destination using the [Tequila](https://tequila.kiwi.com/portal/login) API.
+Store the newly acquired JSON response from the Tequila API.
+Finally, compute the cheapest flight deal.
+- Send Email - Send an Email to every customer in the "users" sheet using the smptlib library.

 For a live version, go [here](https://replit.com/@grandeurkoe/workout-tracking-using-google-sheets?v=1) .